quatrope/ProperImage/docs/source/glossary.rst

 Glossary
 ========

-There are some terminology which is used through thte documentation, and it is strictly related to astronomical image processing techniques, and implementation details.
+There are some terminology used throughout the documentation, that is strictly related to astronomical image processing techniques and implementation details.